moonstar-x/old-server-setup/docs/services/gitea.md

 ```

 !!! note
-    Replace `$password`with the actual password for your database.
+    Replace `$password` with the actual password for your database.

 ### Gitea Install

-Change user to the just created `git`user and create a `gitea`folder inside its home directory.
+Change to the `git` user and create a `gitea` folder inside its home directory.

 ```
 sudo -iu git